circuitgraph/circuitgraph/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

 [**CircuitGraph**](https://circuitgraph.github.io/circuitgraph/) is a library for working with hardware designs as graphs.
-It was born out of the observation that many circuit analysis and transformation techniques are easier to implement when cirucits are represented as digraphs.
-CircuitGraph provides an interface to do this, along with integrations with other useful tools such as sat solvers and the [Yosys](http://www.clifford.at/yosys/) synthesis tool, and input/output to verilog.
+CircuitGraph provides an interface to do this built on [NetworkX](https://networkx.github.io), along with integrations with other useful tools such as sat solvers and the [Yosys](http://www.clifford.at/yosys/) synthesis tool, and input/output to verilog.

 ## Installation